JSGe-AI/PathCTM/README.md

 ### 1. Slide List File

-Each line in the training or validation list should follow:
+Each line in the training or testing list should follow:

 ```text
 label;/absolute/path/to/0_1024_3cls/<class_id>/<slide_id>.npy